auralia/node-nsapi/README.md

 // The following is a simple example that retrieves a nation's full name and
 // prints it to the console.
 function simpleExample() {
-    // Retrieve "fullname" shard from the nation API for nation "Auralia" return api.nationRequest("Auralia", ["fullname"])
+    return api.nationRequest("Auralia", ["fullname"])
               .then(function(data) {
-                  // Print the nation's full name
                   console.log(data["fullname"]);
               });
 }